OB Fellowship

 About the Program

 Broadlawns Medical Center serves as the county hospital for one of the most populated and diverse counties in Iowa.
-It has served for multiple decades as a teaching hospital and Fellows will be expected to work and educate medical students and family medicine residents.
+It has served for multiple decades as a teaching hospital and Fellows will be expected to work with and educate medical students and family medicine residents.

 Requirements